Content table

 Now, let’s say you’re in the opposite scenario.
 Your period has returned and you’re actively TTC, but it’s just not happening.
 That can be anxiety-inducing too.
 Read the next section to see what to do in this case.

 The processes of conception and implantation are very intricate.
-At each leg of the process, the conditions have to be just right for pregnancy to be successful.
+At each stage of the process, the conditions must be just right for pregnancy to be successful.

 Here are the suggested timelines for when to consult a doctor about your fertility:

-Even if you haven’t quite reached these timelines though, you can still check in with your doctor.
+Even if you haven’t quite reached these timelines, you can still check in with your doctor.
 It’s your reproductive health, so do what you feel is right for you!

 FAQs